nmallea/django_mail/README.md

-# Harvard CS50
+# Harvard CS50 -- Wiki Project

-### Project 0 / Google Search Clone
-Design of a front-end for Google Search, Google Image Search, and Google Advanced Search.

-### Project 1 / Wiki Project
-Wikipedia clone using Django
+### Wikipedia clone using Django
+User can view, add and/or edit encyclopdia entries.

+Requirements
+Django 3.0.8
+markdown2 2.3.9